The Sorceress' Revolt

 Sacred treasures were valuable and sometimes stolen, so there were many eunuchs who bought other people’s organs when they were relieved of their own.
 A trusted position in the Imperial Court was worth a great deal.

-Rai Ingyō was completely castrated, so even at the age of forty, he was completely feminine in appearance.
+Rai Ingyō was completely castrated, so even at the age of forty, he was entirely feminine in appearance.
 He was emotional, volatile, and weak when isolated.
 Despite this, he possessed a keen mind and proved impossible to supplant or replace.
 He was empowered by the Empress Dowager to crush the salt smugglers and had made significant efforts in that direction.

 Chō Ran’s parents had tried to make him a eunuch when he was three, but they stopped the process after they had cut off the penis, since they felt sorry for him.
 This humiliation cast a shadow over Chō Ran’s life and character.
 He was naturally a calm person, but could sometimes act with ruthless brutality.
 Unlike Rai Ingyō, he had a dark complexion, a beard, and a deep voice.
 On the surface of things, he was a man, but he was a man who could not bring himself to sleep with a woman.
 He was unable to sleep too close to Ko Biji because of this.